paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2008-12-29-washington_dc.markdown

 Perhaps unsurprisingly, I spent a good deal of time in DC taking photos of the many recognisable monuments erected to celebrate former presidents, as well as memorials for those involved during tragic events in the country's history.

-{% figure l-bleed "The Vietnam Veterans Memorial" %}
+{% figure class:'l-bleed', caption:'The Vietnam Veterans Memorial' %}
 ![](/assets/images/2008/12/washington_dc_vietnam_memorial.jpg)
 {% endfigure %}